kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Fix: Theme Settings, lots and lots of warnings
 - [ ] Fix: World Settings has warning: [svelte] binding_property_non_reactive`bind:value={config.type}` (src/applications/settings/parts/ExhaustionSetting.svelte:33:48) is binding to a non-reactive property
 - [ ] Ensure context API where reactivity is expected is using runes
 - [ ] Replace stores with runes